 St Lawrence, south of Mackay, is one of the oldest towns on the coast of Queensland.
+Major attractions include the St Lawrence Wetlands, freshwater fish habitats and abundant bird life.
+The township was originally built to service the Customs Office for the Port of St Lawrence.
 Interesting sites include the recently refurbished meatworks site and the Centenary Pavilion.
 There is one General Store, a hotel, post office, bowls club, golf course, swimming pool, library/internet access centre and an arts and craft shop.
-Campers and caravans can enjoy the recreation reserve and its facilities, which is charged at AUD10 per night/per site, paid via Parkmobile.
+Campers and caravans can enjoy the recreation reserve.
 There are great fishing and crabbing spots close by.

 Note: Information on listed products and services are provided by the operator and were correct at the time of publishing.
 Rates are indicative based on the minimum and maximum available prices of products and services.
 Please visit the operator’s website for further information.
 All prices quoted are in Australian dollars (AUD).